Colour Fields // Yago Hortal, Prudencio Irazabal, Robert Pan, Annemarie Terlage & Antony Micallef

 YAGO HORTAL

-If there is one word that can best describe the work of Yago Hortal (1983, Spain), it is ‘colour’.
-The Barcelona-born and raised artist uses paint to create bold canvas works where colour seemingly comes to life at the touch of his brush.
-When you look at Hortal’s artworks, you immediately notice the dominance of colour: lively, pure, unlimited.
-The paint looks smeared, spread and splattered when it comes into contact with the canvas.
-His oeuvre is constantly evolving, continuously testing the limits of the artist’s control over his art.
-Hortal constantly questions the relationship between his intentions as an artist and the nature of the raw material he works with.
+If there is one word that can best be used to introduce the work of Yago Hortal (1983, Spain), it is: colour.
+Born and raised in Barcelona, the artist uses paint to create bold canvas works where color seemingly comes to life at the touch of his brush.
+When you look at Hortal's artworks, you immediately notice the dominance of color: vibrant, pure, unlimited.
+The paint appears smeared, spread, and splattered when it comes into contact with the canvas.
+His oeuvre is constantly evolving, constantly testing the limits of the artist's control over his art.
+Hortal constantly questions the relationship between his intentions as an artist and the material with which he works.

 PRUDENCIO IRAZABAL